 I hope that this tutorial has been helpful!
 Shirring is worth figuring out, even if it seems a headache if you happen to have one of those difficult-to-please machines.
 I love the simple feminine look of shirring and how it's comfortable and easy to get on and off.
 Once you figure it out, it's definitely addictive!

-Now that you've got the hang of it, give the shirring options a try on the Okanagan or Kluane pattern!
+Now that you've got the hang of it, give the shirring options a try on the Okanagan, Kluane, or Deerwood patterns!